By Barbara Rainey

 But in all those unexpected interruptions, surprising difficulties and hardships with no answers, God was present.
 He was always with me, though I rarely felt it.
 Every experience offered me an opportunity to meet Him in my hard places.
 And He always waited.

 If you started this new year experiencing disappointments in your life I hope this blog post will encourage you to keep trusting Him even in the midst of the uncertainty.
-And I hope you’ll consider joining me for the study on January 16.
+And I hope you’ll consider joining me for the study.

 God loves you and wants you to hope in Him alone.